dimitrisafendras/front-end-challenge/README.md

     | Discount | Price | "Is this game relevant to you?" | About this Game |
     |----------|-------|---------------------------------|-----------------|

+> You don't have to follow the layout exactly like the given examples, use your creativity!
+Just keep in mind that all specified data from the API is required to be displyed.

 ## How to start?

 - Fork this repository